MailOnline/videojs-vast-vpaid/README.md

  >Flag to disable the ads.
 Defaults to false.

 ## autoResize
- >Flag to enable resize when the event `resize` or `orientationchange` is trigger by the the browser.
+ >Flag to enable resize of the adUnit on window's `resize` and `orientationchange` events.
+This is useful for responsive players.
 Defaults to true

 ## Returned object
  An invocation to ```player.vastClient({...})``` returns and object that with some helper functions that allow you to dynamically enable or disable the vast plugin, or check if it is enabled.